When Rod Stewart Reached a Crossroads With Covers-Heavy ‘Smiler’

 Chuck Berry’s "Sweet Little Sixteen" rocked Smiler into action with the reliable backing of the faithful Faces, only to give way to a 30-second harpsichord interlude courtesy of Pete Sears’ "Lochinvar" before segueing into a "Maggie May"-styled folk rocker in "Farewell."

 The latter being one of only three Smiler tunes bearing a Stewart co-writing credit (a sticking point for those who misguidedly accused Rod of laziness), along with two collaborations with Ron Wood in the foot-stomping "Sailor" and the honky tonk of "Dixie Toot," which featured the Memphis Horns).

 Listen to Rod Stewart's 'Bring It on Home to Me' and 'You Send Me'

 Beyond that, the covers came fast and furious, including a spirited romp through Elton John and Bernie Taupin’s "Let Me Be Your Car" (naturally featuring Elton on piano and co-vocals), a genuine heavy rock bashing of Australian hit makers the Easybeats’ "Hard Road," a heavily orchestrated take on Bob Dylan’s "Girl From the North Country," and a languid Caribbean swing through Paul McCartney’s "Mine for Me."

 So even if rock’s critical establishment couldn’t all agree on Smiler’s creative merits, the million-plus fans who snapped up copies of the album around the globe apparently didn’t share this uncertainty.
-And Rod the Mod certainly had the last smile, as he smoothly transitioned to his new recording contract with Atlantic Records and proceeded to continue conquering the world with hit album after hit album.
+Stewart definitely had the last smile, as he smoothly transitioned to a new recording contract with Atlantic Records – then proceeded to release hit album after hit album.